rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 - *(Optional)* Create a logo or image for your solution
 - Submit your idea for judging

-> **Note:** Complete all tasks in this step before moving forward.
-Sample prompts are just a starting point — adapt or create your own, and refine until Copilot delivers the results you need.
+> **Note:** Sample prompts are just a starting point — adapt or create your own, and refine until Copilot delivers the results you need.

 ---